The Plastic French Press (That’s Way Better Than Glass)

 Alternative French press materials that are unbreakable

-If you’re looking for an alternative material for an unbreakable French press, my absolute favourite has to be one made from stainless steel.
+If you want an alternative material for an unbreakable French press, I highly recommend one made from stainless steel.

 Besides its expensive look and excellent portability, stainless steel has several other benefits.
 Just like plastic, stainless steel absorbs far less heat than glass, meaning that the water temperature remains higher all the way from the initial brewing phase through to enjoying your last sip.